About the course

 You will need to register three referees who can give an informed view of your academic ability and suitability for the course.
 The How to apply section of this page provides details of the types of reference that are required in support of your application for this course and how these will be assessed.

 You will be required to supply supporting documents with your application, including an official transcript and a CV/résumé.
 The How to apply section of this page provides details of the supporting documents that are required as part of your application for this course and how these will be assessed.

 Performance at interview

 Interviews are normally held as part of the admissions process.

 Applicants who are shortlisted are interviewed as part of the admissions process.
-If you are located in the UK, this will take place in person; for applicants outside the UK, the interview will take place by telephone or Skype (preferably with video).
+If you are located in the UK, this may take place in person or on Microsoft Teams (preferably with video); for applicants outside the UK, the interview will take place by Microsoft Teams.

-You will be asked to outline your educational background, interest in the degree, and how this applies to your future plans.
-You will also be asked to make a five-minute presentation on your research proposal, a previous research project or other relevant material.
-The interview will last approximately thirty minutes, and there will normally be a minimum of two academics on the interview panel.
+During the interview, you will be asked to make a five to ten-minute presentation on your motivation for undertaking the degree.
+The interview will last approximately 45 minutes, and there will normally be a minimum of two academics on the interview panel.